JacksonKearl/LilyPad/README.md

 #####Comments

-Don\'t really know what units "distance" is in.
+Don't really know what units "distance" is in.
 Probably kilometers.

 <a name="putLocation"></a>